 How many truly important decisions have you already had to make, and with the benefit of hindsight, how well did you make them?
 How many decisions did you make today?
 How many of them were great?

 The types of decisions we face vary considerably.
 Most of those decisions, like where to grab a sandwich today, are unimportant.
 The consequences usually don’t matter.
 Yet some decisions are critical — they change our lives.
-We must make very personal choices on who to trust, how to live, what to buy, and whom to marry.
+We must make very personal choices about whom to trust, how to live, what to buy, and whom to marry.

 A few major decisions determine a good portion of how our lives, careers, and relationships turn out.
 The outcomes of these decision points will reverberate for years, yet not many of us can say that we’re fully equipped to make the most of those choices.

-Even small decisions matter.
-Consider where to eat, one of the number of seemingly small and insignificant decisions we make daily.
-Over a small period, say a week or even a month, these decisions impact us little.
-However, as the months turn into the years and compounding kicks in, we develop a pot-belly as the true consequences of our decisions reverberate.
-That’s why many of the smartest people I know, try to make as few of them as possible.
+Even small decisions can matter as they accumulate.
+Consider where to eat, one of a number of seemingly small and insignificant decisions we make daily.
+Over a small period of time, say a week or even a month, these decisions affect us little.
+However, as the months turn into years and compounding kicks in, we develop a pot-belly as the true consequences of a long series of poor decisions reverberate.
+That’s why many of the smartest people I know try to make as few decisions as possible.
 They go to the same restaurants every day.
 They eat the same meals.
 They wear the same clothes.
-They reduce the trivial choices in their lives so they can focus on making their essential ones well.
-They know that they are the sum of their decisions—and they want to make the right decisions at every juncture.
+They reduce the trivial choices in their lives so they can focus on making their essential choices well.
+They know that they are the sum of their decisions — and they want to make the right decisions at every juncture.

-Within our jobs, especially in a knowledge economy, further decisions are required: we decide whether to take a promotion or not, which projects to invest in, whether to acquire a company, or lay people off.
+Within our jobs, especially in a knowledge economy, further decisions are required: we decide whether to take a promotion or not, which projects to invest in, whether to acquire a company or lay people off.
 Decisions shape our lives.
 They affect others.
-They write our legacy and ripple through history.
+They write our legacies and ripple through history.

 “I regard it as a criminal waste of time to go through the slow and painful ordeal of ascertaining things for one's self if these same things have already been ascertained and made available by others.”

-- The editor who decided to publish O.J Simpson’s If I Did It
+- An editor deciding to publish O.J Simpson’s If I Did It

-- President Kennedy’s famous blunder to continue the Bay of Pigs operation inherited from the previous administration (which he quickly learned from);
+- President Kennedy’s famous blunder to continue the Bay of Pigs operation inherited from the previous administration (a mistake he quickly learned from)

-- Juergen Schrempp the CEO of Daimler-Benz deciding to merge with Chrysler over massive internal opposition and a general history of big M&A deals working very poorly;
+- Juergen Schrempp, the CEO of Daimler-Benz, deciding to merge with Chrysler despite massive internal opposition and a general history of big M&A deals working very poorly

 - Jim Cramer looking at Bear Stearns in 2007 and calling it a “BUY”